 He added that studies like KEEPS would be pivotal in clearing up the controversy surrounding menopausal hormone therapy and cardiovascular risk.
 Previous studies, such as the Women's Health Initiative and the Heart and Estrogen/Progestin Replacement Study, did not show any cardiovascular benefit, but the demographics in those studies were different.

 "Those studies examined women with a mean age of 62 years.
 They were further away from their menopause before starting treatment, and the hormones may not reduce existing atherosclerosis," Dr. Jayachandran said.
 "We want to know how the hormone treatments might work early on to prevent the development of cardiovascular disease."

-Physiology is the study of how molecules, cells, tissues and organs function to create health or disease.
-The American Physiological Society (www.The-APS.org/press) has been an integral part of this discovery process since it was established in 1887.
+Physiology studies how molecules, cells, tissues, and organs function to create health or disease.
+The American Physiological Society has been an integral part of this discovery process since it was established in 1887.

 Thrombogenic and BMI in Newly Menopausal Women | American Physiological Society (physiology.org).
 Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity or length.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

 Disabled World provides general information only.
 The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Financial support is derived from advertisements or referral programs, where indicated.
 Any 3rd party offering or advertising does not constitute an endorsement.